leonardwalujan/dicoding-id-openmusic-api-nodejs/README.md

 - User Account
 - Playlists and Playlists Collaboration

-**(NEW)** In v3.0.0 this API implements Message Broker, Storage and Cache.
+In v3.0.0 this API implements Message Broker, Storage and Cache.
 Features in v3.0.0 includes:

 - Album Cover
 - Album Likes
 - Export Song on Playlists

+**(NEW)** In v3.0.1, I fix a migration code for create-table-user-album-likes due of error when migrating to the database

 Note: The code documentation for this repository is written using Bahasa Indonesia.